retorquere/zotero-better-bibtex/site/content/citing/_index.md

 ### Generating citekeys

 To generate your citekeys, you use a formula composed of [functions and filters](formulas).
 Broadly, functions grab text from your item, and filters transform that text. **Note that the formula syntax has changed from a bracketed format to a javascript-ish format**.
-The old syntax was getting harder to maintain and its inflexibility prevented new extensions to the functions being implemented cleanly. **The old syntax still works** but will be translated to the new format automatically.
+The old syntax was getting harder to maintain and its inflexibility prevented new extensions to the functions being implemented cleanly.

-Below you will find a full list of functions and filters you can use, in the new format only, sorry.
-You can still use these in the old syntax, but they support only positional parameters, where I would recommend generally to use the new syntax with named parameters.

-Note: a number of functions below talk about the author's lastname; you can read that as "when available".
-If you have the name as a single-field name (for entities like `International Business Machines` or `Aristoteles`), Zotero doesn't have a last name, and the full single-field name is taken instead.

 For more details, head over to the [functions and filters](formulas) list.